heal-research/operon/docs/example.rst

 .. code-block:: cpp

     // set up the evaluator
-    using Evaluator  = RSquaredEvaluator<Ind>; // use the R-Squared coefficient of determination Evaluator evaluator(problem);
+    RSquaredEvaluator evaluator(problem);
     evaluator.LocalOptimizationIterations(config.Iterations);
     evaluator.Budget(config.Evaluations);

 Reinserter
     The reinsertion operator merges the pool of *recombinants* (new offspring) back into the population.
 This can be a simple replacement or a more sophisticated strategy (eg., keep the best individuals among the parents and offspring).
+Like the selector, the reinserter requires a lambda to specify how it should compare individuals.

 .. code-block:: cpp

-    using Reinserter = ReplaceWorstReinserter<Ind, 0>; // reinsert considering first objective (0)
-    Reinserter reinserter;
+    ReplaceWorstReinserter<> reinserter(comp);

 Offspring generator